 - Good knowledge of English

-- Basic knowledge of macroeconomics (appreciated but not necessary)
+- Basic knowledge of corporate finance, accounting and macroeconomics (appreciated but not necessary)

 All RSM minors have mandatory attendance.

 Lecture 1: An Overview of the Financial System

 Lecture 2: Money and interest